StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Overview

+{% hint style="info" %}
+Only available for Linux installations of StackState.
+{% endhint %}

 For debugging purposes, it may be helpful to enable logging for a StackState function.
 You can add logging statements to functions and then use the StackState CLI to set the logging level for individual instances of a check function, event handler function, propagation function or view state configuration function.
 Log messages will be added to the StackState log file `stackstate.log`.
 It is not currently possible to enable logging for other function types.

 ## Set the logging level for a function instance

-To enable logging for an instance of a function, use its ID to set a logging level in the StackState CLI.
+To enable logging for an instance of a function, use its ID to set a logging level in the `stac` CLI.
 Note that the function itself will have an ID and each instance of the function relating to a component or view in StackState will have a separate ID.

 {% hint style="info" %}
 * The logging level should be set using the ID for an instance of a function, not the ID of the function itself.
 * The [`stac` CLI](/setup/cli/cli-stac.md) is required to set the logging level.
 It is not possible to set the logging level of a function instance using the new `sts` CLI.
+* It is only possible to enable logging for functions running on a Linux installation of StackState.
 {% endhint %}

 1. Find the ID for the instance of the function that you want to enable logging for: